EmilieAndreasen/cds-vis-assignments/Assignment_4/README.md

 ```

 ## Data Source
-The dataset used for this assignment is a collection historic Swiss newspapers, namely the Gazette de Lausanne (GDL, 1804-1991); the Impartial (IMP, 1881-2017); and the Journal de Genève (JDG, 1826-1994).
-Images (.jpg) of the newspaper pages are contained within and are sorted by which newspaper they belong to along with the year-month-date of publication.
+The dataset used for this assignment is a collection historic Swiss newspapers, namely the 'Gazette de Lausanne' (GDL, 1804-1991); the 'Impartial' (IMP, 1881-2017); and the 'Journal de Genève' (JDG, 1826-1994).
+Images of the newspaper pages (.jpg) are contained within and are sorted by which newspaper they belong to along with the year-month-date of publication.
 There are therefore three sub-folders in the dataset:
 - GDL
 - IMP
 - JDG